 If an unassociated non-AP STA intends to establish a sensing measurement session for a non-TB sensing measurement exchange, it shall transmit a Sensing Measurement Request frame to the AP and include a non-TB Specific subelement to set the parameters of the sensing measurement session.

-If an unassociated non-AP STA intends to participate in a sensing measurement session initiated by an AP, it shall transmit a Sensing Measurement Query frame to solicit a Sensing Measurement Request frame from the AP.
-Upon reception of a Sensing Measurement Query frame from an unassociated STA, the AP should transmit a Sensing Measurement Request frame to the unassociated STA within a aSensingFrameExchangeExpiry (see Table 11-30a (Sensing procedure timing-related parameters)) timeout period to initiate a sensing measurement session.
+If an unassociated non-AP STA intends to participate in a sensing measurement session initiated by an AP, it shall issue an MLME-SENSMSMTQUERY.request primitive that results in the transmission of a Sensing Measurement Query frame to the AP to solicit a Sensing Measurement Request frame from the AP.
+Upon reception of a Sensing Measurement Query frame from an unassociated STA, the MLME of the AP shall issue an MLME-SENSMSMTQUERY.indication primitive.
+Upon receipt of the MLME-SENSMSMTQUERY.indication primitive, the SME of the AP should issue an MLME-SENSMSMTSESSION.request primitive to cause the transmission of a Sensing Measurement Request frame to the unassociated STA within a aSensingFrameExchangeExpiry (see Table 11-30a (Sensing procedure timing-related parameters)) timeout period to initiate a sensing measurement session.
 If the unassociated non-AP STA does not receive a Sensing Measurement Request frame from the AP within a aSensingFrameExchangeExpiry (see Table 11-30a (Sensing procedure timing-related parameters)) timeout period, then it shall consider the solicitation to the AP to initiate a sensing measurement session unsuccessful.

 SP: